IQSS/dataverse/scripts/database/README_upgrade_across_versions.txt

 NOTE: it is your responsibility to make sure VERSION_1 is the actual version of your current database!

-[PG_HOST] is the server running PostgresQL used by your Dataverse [PG_PORT] the port on the PostgresQL server
+[PG_HOST] is the server running PostgreSQL used by your Dataverse [PG_PORT] the port on the PostgreSQL server
-[PG_DB]   the name of the PostgresQL database used by your Dataverse [PG_USER] the name of the PostgresQL user used by your Dataverse
+[PG_DB]   the name of the PostgreSQL database used by your Dataverse [PG_USER] the name of the PostgreSQL user used by your Dataverse

 The script will also ask you to provide the password for access to the database above (so that you don't have to enter it on the command line).

-If in doubt as to which PostgresQL credentials to use for the above, just use the values listed in the dvnDbPool section of your Glassfish domain.xml file, for example:
+If in doubt as to which PostgreSQL credentials to use for the above, just use the values listed in the dvnDbPool section of your Glassfish domain.xml file, for example: